How To Crochet A Basic Granny Pentagon

 How do you crochet a pentagon granny square?
 A pentagon-shaped granny square is crocheted in the round and it’s constructed with clusters of 3 double crochet stitches evenly spaced between each side to form a pentagon.

-This pentagon granny tutorial was designed for absolute beginners with step by step instructions and a video tutorial for those who learn better from watching how it’s done.
+This pentagon granny tutorial was designed for absolute beginners with step-by-step instructions and a video tutorial for those who learn better from watching how it’s done.

-Before we continue, please note that this post might contain affiliate links and I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.
-You can read the disclosure policy here.
+Please note that this post contains affiliate links, I will earn a small percentage should you choose to purchase something, but it will be at no cost to you.
+You can see my full disclosure policy here.
+Thank you for supporting my work and this blog.

 - baby blankets and afghans